RoepLuke/PSIGEL/Docs/Guides/Scripting-with-PSIGEL.md

 $null = Remove-UMSAPICookie

 <#
-promptly after the execution of this script, a scheduled job "update on Shutdown" on a view for all devices with the comment "update" should start in the UMS.
+promptly after the execution of this script, a scheduled job "update on Shutdown" on a view for all devices with the comment "update" should be start in the UMS to complete the update workflow.
 #>
 ```